 Our Teaching School Approach

-Our teaching school approach aligns with our recruitment and retention strategy outlined below :
+Our Teaching School approach aligns with our recruitment and retention strategy outlined below.
+This comprises:

 - DEMAT Talent Map – to audit the current talent we have across our schools

-- Being a strategic partner of a Teaching School Alliance where the lead school is a non DEMAT but schools where we have an established partnership in place.
+- Being a strategic partner of a Teaching School Alliance where the lead school is non-DEMAT but a school where we have an established partnership in place

 Our aim is to have geographical coverage across our DEMAT area.

-If you are interested in finding out more or becoming a Teaching School please contact Jacqueline McCamphill, Assistant Director – Governance, Innovation and Business Development at email@example.com
+If you are interested in finding out more or becoming a Teaching School, please contact Jacqueline McCamphill, Director of Trust Development at email@example.com.

 What is a Teaching School?

-Eligibility criteria applies which relies less heavily on Ofsted judgements and more on timely and accurate data, and the skills and track record of those applying.
+Eligibility criteria apply, which rely less heavily on Ofsted judgements, and more on timely and accurate data, and the skills and track record of those applying.